mist64/cbmbus_doc/7 JiffyDOS.md

 #### 1: Device is ready to send
 ![](docs/cbmbus/jiffydos-02.png =601x131)

-Once the device is has the next data byte at hand, that is, for example, after reading it from a buffer, or after reading a new sector from the media, it indicates that it is ready to send by releasing the CLK line.
+Once the device has the next data byte at hand, that is, for example, after reading it from a buffer, or after reading a new sector from the media, it indicates that it is ready to send by releasing the CLK line.
 It may delay this step indefinitely.

 #### 2: Controller sends the "Go" signal
 ![](docs/cbmbus/jiffydos-03.png =601x131)

-Triggered by CLK being 1, the controller indicates that the device must now start sending a data byte by releasing the DATA line - this is the "Go" signal.
+Triggered by CLK being 0, the controller indicates by releasing the DATA line that the device must now start sending a data byte - this is the "Go" signal.
 During the transmission of the byte, both lines will be owned by the device, and the sequence of steps is purely based on timing; there are no ACK signals.

 The controller may delay this step indefinitely.
-In practice, it will until it has a guaranteed 55 µs time window without interruptions.
+In practice, it will until it has a guaranteed XXX 55 µs time window without interruptions.

 #### 3: Device puts data bits #0 and #1 onto wires
 ![](docs/cbmbus/jiffydos-04.png =601x131)

 First, the device puts the first pair of data bits onto the two wires (CLK: #0, DATA: #1).

-The wires have to be valid 15 µs after the "Go" signal.
+The wires have to be valid for 1 µs after 15 µs.

 In the receive case, the bits are sent in the order 0-1/2-3/4-5/6-7.